A quick guide to probate negligence

 The role of the probate solicitor

-Probate law can be complex and while many executors and administrators deal with the process themselves it is customary for them to appoint solicitors to act on their behalf where the value of the estate is material.
+Probate law can be complex, and while some executors and administrators deal with the process themselves, it is customary for them to appoint solicitors to act on their behalf where the value of the estate is material.

-Probate solicitors need to keep up to date with the law, both in relation to how an estate is administered and in relation to how tax regulations are likely to apply.
+Probate solicitors need to keep up to date with the law, both in relation to how an estate is administered and in relation to how tax regulations apply.

 It is the role of a probate solicitor to advise the personal representatives of their legal obligations and duties in connection with their administration of the estate.
-Executors and administrators can incur personal liability if they act inappropriately and an experienced probate solicitor will be able to guide their client so that they do not become personally liable.
+Executors and administrators can incur personal liability if they act inappropriately, and an experienced probate solicitor will guide their client so that they do not become personally liable.

-If a dispute arises, such as a challenge to the validity of a will or a claim under the Inheritance (Provision for Family and Dependants) Act 1975, then the probate solicitor will need to be able to advise the personal representatives.
+If a dispute arises, such as a challenge to the validity of a will or a claim under the Inheritance (Provision for Family and Dependants) Act 1975, then the probate solicitor will need to advise the personal representatives on the response to the claim.

 Probate negligence

-Probate law imposes time limits that must be complied with and specifies procedures that must be followed.
-If time limits are not obeyed or procedures followed then financial losses can arise.
-If these losses are caused by a probate solicitor then that solicitor may become legally liable and subject to a probate negligence claim.
+Probate law imposes strict time limits and specifies procedures that must be followed.
+If time limits are not obeyed or procedures followed then financial loss can follow.
+If these losses are caused by a failure on the part of a probate solicitor, then that solicitor may become legally liable and subject to a probate negligence claim.

 Common probate negligence claims involve: